hanwenzhang123/fullstack-note/README.md

 - Event.stopPropagation() - prevents further propagation of the current event in the capturing and bubbling phases.

 Three phases in order are:
-1. the event capturing phase - top to the botton - click outter which will trigger the inner one.
+1. the event capturing phase - top to the botton - outermost to inner - click outter which will trigger the inner one.
 2. the target phase - all the listeners registered on the event target will be invoked
-3. the event bubbling phase - buttom to the top -  click the inner one, the outter one will also be clicked
+3. the event bubbling phase - buttom to the top - innermost to outer - click the inner one, the outter one will also be clicked

 #### Event Delegation
 - Allow you to avoid adding event listeners to specific nodes; instead, the event listener is added to one parent.